WordPoints/wordpoints/src/readme.txt

 You can currently award points to users for:

 * Registration
-* Comments - You can also have points removed if you delete a user's comment or mark it as spam.
 * Posts - You can be selective in which post types get awarded points, and award different amounts for different types.
-As with comments, you can have points removed when a post is deleted.
+Points will automatically be removed when a post is deleted.
+* Comments - You can award points to a user when they leave a comment, and also to post authors when they receive a comment.
+As with posts, you can award different amounts for comments on different post types, and points will automatically be removed if you delete a user's comment or mark it as spam.
-* Visiting your site - You can award points to a user when they visit your site at least once in a time period, once per day, for example.
+* Visiting your site - You can award points to a user when they visit your site at least once in a time period; once per day, for example.

 All points transactions are logged and can be reviewed by administrators and displayed on the front end of your site using the [`[wordpoints_points_logs]`](http://wordpoints.org/user-guide/points-shortcodes/wordpoints_points_logs/)